project-chip/connectedhomeip/docs/silabs/wifi/BUILD_CHIP_ENV.md

 The generated software can be found in `out/rs911x_xxx/BRD4161A/*.out`.

-This is what you will burn into the EFR32.
+This is what you will flash into the EFR32.

 <br>